evmos/evmos/docs/protocol/proto-docs.md

-<a name="evmos.fees.v1.QueryWithdrawFeesResponse"></a>
+<a name="evmos.fees.v1.QueryWithdrawerFeesResponse"></a>

-### QueryWithdrawFeesResponse
+### QueryWithdrawerFeesResponse
-QueryWithdrawFeesResponse is the response type for the Query/WithdrawFees RPC method.
+QueryWithdrawerFeesResponse is the response type for the Query/WithdrawerFees RPC method.

 | Field | Type | Label | Description |